30 Of The Best Panoramic Views Of London

 2. The Shard

-There’s no doubt that the views from The Shard are breathtaking.
-But so is the price just to step onto the viewing platform.
+There’s no doubt that the heights of The Shard offer breathtaking views.
+But so is the price tag just to step onto the viewing platform.
 Fiona‘s tip is to spend the money on a delicious afternoon tea halfway up The Shard instead.
 It’s still expensive, but better value than simply splashing out on a trip to the top.

 3. OXO Tower